 Jennifer C. WolffAssistant Professor of Psychiatry and Human Behavior (Research)

 Dr. Wolff is an Assistant Professor (Research) at The Warren Alpert Medical School of Brown University, Staff Psychologist at Rhode Island Hospital and Bradley Hospital, and the Director of the Adolescent Mood Clinic.
 Dr. Wolff received her Ph.D. in Clinical Psychology in 2008 from Virginia Tech.
 She completed her residency and postdoctoral training through the Brown University Psychology Training Consortium.
-Dr. Wolff's research focuses on developing evidence-based mental health interventions for children and adolescents with deficits in emotion regulation.
+Dr. Wolff's research focuses on developing and disseminating evidence-based mental health interventions for children and adolescents with deficits in emotion regulation.
 She is currently developing a family-based program for children and adolescents with mood and behavior problems.

 Wolff JC, Davis S, Liu RT, Cha CB, Cheek SM, Nestor BA, Frazier EA, Schaffer MM, Spirito A. Trajectories of Suicidal Ideation among Adolescents Following Psychiatric Hospitalization.
 Journal of abnormal child psychology.
 2017; PMID: 28349306